 - The federal CDC has now issued new guidance for re-opening schools, encouraging compliance with state and local orders along with a list of safety actions and appropriate monitoring for symptoms.
 The CDC has also now issued guidance saying that transmission of coronavirus via surfaces is unlikely.

 - Schools are re-opening in many countries, including 22 European countries, with little evidence to suggest that it has caused an acceleration in COVID-19 infections.
 Many states in the U.S. are re-opening businesses and slowly getting back to normal.
-With many experts saying that children are less susceptible to the virus, what are the risks and rewards of re-opening schools?
+With many experts saying that children are less susceptible to the virus, what are the risks of re-opening schools?

 - Clemson University released a three-phase reopen framework today.
 The University of South Carolina has also stated its intention to reopen for in-person instruction in the fall.